robotcoders/raspberry-pi-kit-learning/docs/source/scratch/scratch.rst

     If you are a user who has just used Scratch 3, we recommend that you try the projects in order so that you can quickly get started with Scratch 3.

-    Before attempting the projects, make sure you have downloaded the necessary materials and code files.:ref:`查看指南 <guide_section1>`
+    Before attempting the projects, make sure you have downloaded the necessary materials and code files.
+:ref:`查看指南 <guide_section1>`

 .. toctree::
     :maxdepth: 2